 TIP – Try to pick up litter from the ocean floor when you go diving and don’t touch any marine life.

 EDUCATION & CONSERVATION

-I learnt a lot from my trip diving and I was only on the island for 5 days.
+I learned a lot from my trip diving and I was only on the island for 5 days.
 Scuba instructors clearly deeply care and learn about the marine life they regularly see.
 If it weren’t for diving, I wouldn’t have known about the diverse life living in the sea and how to potentially protect it.
 Areas with diving tourism also generally encourage education of the surrounding villages, including fishing practices.

-One great example is Scuba Junkie in Borneo, the eco resort encourages guests to read about local environmental projects and get involved.
+One great example is Scuba Junkie in Borneo, the eco-resort encourages guests to read about local environmental projects and get involved.
 They have a successful Turtle Hatchery on the island with an Environmental Officer, protecting nests for threatened species.

 Tourism can be a good thing; it brings wealth and jobs into an area and can encourage conservation such as marine park status.
 With this in mind, research is important when choosing a dive location, holiday or company.

 Eco dive resorts are dedicated to responsible social and environmental business practices such as water conservation, energy reduction and use of mooring buoys.
-There are further recommendations here on eco tourism.
+There are further recommendations here on eco-tourism.